5.5b – Cricket State Championship Rules – Girls

 Matches between the teams from different pools, except for positional play-offs, do not count for points.

 |Pool A||Pool B|

 3rd pool A vs 3rd pool B

 4th pool A vs 4th pool B

 Presentation and announcement of the State Team.

-Must be lodged, in writing, by the Team Manager (who must be a teacher) to the Carnival Manager within fifteen (15) minutes of the conclusion of the match.
+Must be lodged, in writing, by the Team Manager (who must be a teacher) to the Championship Manager within fifteen (15) minutes of the conclusion of the match.

 5.5b.10 A judicial committee

-A Judicial Committee of three (3) shall be formed at the Manager's Pre-Carnival Meeting to deal with any protests or with any player reported by an umpire.
+A Judicial Committee of three (3) shall be formed at the Manager's Pre-Championship Meeting to deal with any protests or with any player reported by an umpire.